 Research Your Destination Thoroughly

-When planning to travel to international gay Pride celebrations, you should make sure to find out everything you need to know about your destination city, what that means for you, and your identity.
+When planning to travel to international gay Pride celebrations, you should find out everything you need to know about your destination city.
+Consider what that means for you and your identity.
 Gay rights and the legal recognition of same-sex unions differ across the world.

-First of all, it is necessary to look through the U. S. State Department’s LGBTI Travel Information page and other resources of the International LGBTQ+ Travel Association.
-These sites give an outline of the local legislation, public acceptability, safety and LGBT-friendly businesses in a variety of nations.
+You should also check other resources of the International LGBTQ+ Travel Association.
+These sites give an outline of the local legislation, public acceptability, safety, and LGBT-friendly businesses in various nations.

 Pay particular attention to: